tywalch/electrodb/README.md

     "your_access_pattern_name": {
       pk: {
         field: "accountId",
-        composite: ["accountId"], // `composite` is optional when using `template` but helps with TypeScript typing
+        composite: ["accountId"], // `composite` is optional when using `template` but is required when using TypeScript
         template: "${accountId}"
       },
       sk: {...}